Apply to vetted scholarship programs in one clickAdvertiser disclosure

 What is demonstrated financial need?

-Demonstrated financial need is the difference between a school’s cost of attendance (COA) and the student’s expected family contribution (EFC).
+Simply put, demonstrated financial need is the difference between a school’s cost of attendance (COA) and the student’s expected family contribution (EFC).
 A student demonstrates financial need if their EFC does not equal the COA.
+You can also use the equation below to visualize how these three things relate.

 Demonstrated financial need is not a static number–it can change from year to year.
 Typically, a school’s COA will increase annually, raising a student’s demonstrated financial need.
 Additionally, the demonstrated financial need will change as a family’s income and assets change.
 These factors are what help determine the EFC.